qifeng418/KnowledgeBase/Java/Servlet.md

 **JSP Support**: JSPs doesn’t look like normal java classes but every JSP in the application is compiled by container and converted to Servlet and then container manages them like other servlets.
 Miscellaneous Task: Servlet container manages the resource pool, perform memory optimizations, execute garbage collector, provides security configurations, support for multiple applications, hot deployment and several other tasks behind the scene that makes a developer life easier.

+### Q: What is Servlet interface and what’s the use of it?
+Servlet interface is an API for servlets.
+Every Servlet should either implement the servlet interface or extends the class which already implements the interface. **javax.servlet.GenericServlet** and **javax.servlet.http.HttpServlet** are the Servlet classes that implements Servlet interface, hence every servlet should either implement Servlet interface directly or by extending any of these classes.

+### Q: Difference between GenericServlet and HTTPServlet?
+1) GenericServlet is an abstract class which implements Servlet interface while HTTPServlet abstract class extends the GenericServlet class.
+In short: GenericServlet class is a parent class for HTTPServlet.
+2) GenericServlet does not support any protocol.
+HTTPSeervlet support HTTP and HTTPS protocol.
+3) GenericServlet cannot handle cookies and session while HTTPServlet can handle them.

+### Q: What are protocols supported by GenericServlet?
+GenericServlet abstract class is not specific to any protocol.

+### Q: What are protocols supported by HTTPServlet?
+HTTP and HTTPS protocols.

 ### Q: Life cycle of a servlet?
 1) **Loading of Servlet class**: The servlet container finds the servlet class mentioned in web.xml file or annotation and loads it.
 2) **Servlet instantiation**: The object of servlet class gets created in this phase.